nomansadiq11/cks-prep/udemy-learning/04-System-hardening/readme.md

 - if outbound not allowed but stateful of the request will works
 - we can add netpol to specfic the pods by using the labels
 - allow from ns and specfic role, label the namespace
+- you can desscribe the netpol and see the output what netpol will do this
+- if some pod compromised you can create netpol to block all the network ingress and egress
+- pod selector means which pod this network policy gonna apply

 ## Commands

 - aa-status {get the status of the apparmor}
 - apparmor_parser {profile name} - configure the profile to app armor